Page last updated: 13 Nov 2023

 If your application for citizenship is approved by the Home Office, you will need to attend a citizenship ceremony.

-Within 2 weeks of receiving your Home Office invitation letter, you will be asked to contact the Register Office to be booked on the next available ceremony.
+Within 2 weeks of receiving your Home Office invitation letter, you will be asked to book onto the next available ceremony by calling our Register Office on 01895 250418.

 If you would like to have a ceremony in a different district, you should state this on your application form.
 If you do not do this, the Home Office will only consider changes under exceptional circumstances.